berkley/spark/firmware/beer/README.md

 ![#include beer.h](https://c1.staticflickr.com/1/712/22913838471_53f38de2da.jpg "Beer Nerds")

 @alexwitherspoon and I created this system to monitor and publish beer usage stats from our kegs at @FlightStats.
 The kegerator has one flow meter installed per tap.
 The @spark Particle Photon development board collects the stats and publishes them via the cloud API's listed below.
 It also displays the current volume of the keg in LED lights on the tap handle.
 Green means the keg is full and the color slowly changes to red as the volume drops over time.
+The handles also animate the pixels when the beer is actively flowing.

 ![LED Beer Taps](https://c1.staticflickr.com/1/575/22510564369_e563be6be2.jpg "LED tap handles showing current volume by color.")

-This firmware runs on a particle photon connected to neopixel LED strips and pulsing flow meters to generate metrics on beer (or other liquid) usage and display it visually.
+This firmware runs on a @spark Particle Photon connected to neopixel LED strips (WS2812B) and pulsing flow meters to generate metrics on beer (or other liquid) usage and display it visually.
 This system is tended for a 3 tap beer system but could be expanded.